nccgroup/depthcharge/README.md

 beneficial for the future of the project.
 Refer to the [CHANGELOG](./CHANGELOG) for guidance on handling any API changes.

+Each published release will have a "codename".
+This serves no real purpose, other than to amuse the author and add a little fun to preparing releases.
+(Maybe they'll even be useful to remember!)
+The codenames are song titles from punk bands, increasing alphabetically with each release.

 [Semantic versioning]: https://semver.org
 ["unstable"]: https://semver.org/#spec-item-4